 Key Findings & Outcomes

 Using the Captario SUM® simulation engine, we found that if the client maintains their current recruitment rate, the probability of being first to market is very low.
 The chart to the right visualizes the probability of launch by a certain time and one can observe that the competitor will likely launch well before the client, given current recruitment trends.
 In order to be a first mover, the client would need to significantly increase monthly recruitment, which would require additional coordination and expense.

 However, we then dug a bit deeper to understand how the order of entry probability changed based on the monthly recruitment rate.
 We framed our analysis around the question “what does the monthly recruitment rate need to be so that we are first to market?”

 From a customized dashboard, we created the following visual to highlight our response to this very difficult question.

 We found that the client would need increase monthly recruitment by a substantial number of patients each month to have a shot at being first to market.
 Framed differently, the near-term recruitment cost expenses would be significantly outweighed by downstream sales if they can beat their competitor to market.

 Patient identification and recruitment for clinical trials is a difficult endeavor at the best of times (and even more so for an orphan indication during a global pandemic).
-However, with Captario SUM, our client was able to quickly and easily identify the specific recruitment rate required to be first to market in this competitive marketplace and, in turn, understand the downstream impact on sales.
+However, with Captario SUM®, the client was able to quickly and easily identify the specific recruitment rate required to be first to market in this competitive marketplace and, in turn, understand the downstream impact on sales.

 This assessment enabled the client to level set the organization about the true opportunity for this asset, given their recruitment challenges, and in turn, empowered them to make difficult development decisions (e.g., is it worth the extra recruitment costs to get to market first?).
 These decisions would not have been possible without the modeling, simulation, and visualization capabilities of Captario SUM®.

 Captario is always happy to discuss our experiences and capabilities.
 Please feel free to follow us on social media or contact us at email@example.com